knightsUCF/City-Builder-Architects-Production/GDD.md

 Not sure if we need to rejoin per session, we can just have sessions that are timed to an average Fortnite session.

-15 - 20 minutes.
+10 - 25 minutes.
+Average 15 minutes.
 Maybe this is the best average time to have per game, so the game is streamable.

 And also somehow have longer modes if that is desired.